 Best Turntable under $200

 Audio Technica manufactures a wide range of turntables that cover all of the price ranges mentioned in this article.
 The company’s dedication to quality craftsmanship means you never go wrong with an Audio Technica turntable.
-However, for turntables under $200 (check this listing for the latest live prices), another turntable beats the competition in terms of style and performance.
+However, for turntables under $200, another turntable beats the competition in terms of style and performance.

 Electrohome Signature Retro Hi-Fi Stereo